Top 10 Barbell Shoulder Exercises For Growth

 4. Keeping your core tight and back straight, pull the bar up close to your chest.

-9. Chest Supported Row For Rear Shooulder
+8. Chest Supported Row

-If you have a flexible bench at home, you can follow the below steps to perform the chest supported row.
+If you have a flexible bench at home, you can follow the below steps to perform the chest-supported row.

 1. Place a bar under the top of the bench.